T-Bone Truck Accident Lawyers in Augusta

 An experienced attorney with Chris Hudson Law Group can take on the burden of retrieving significant evidence that will bolster your case leaving you free to focus on your recovery.
 You deserve quality representation and a full and fair settlement, not the scraps that the trucking company’s legal team and the insurance company can “afford” to throw your way.

 Are you struggling to recover physically or financially after a serious T-bone collision with a truck?
 Are you being pressured by the trucking company’s insurers or lawyers to settle for less than what you deserve?
-The skilled team at Chris Hudson Law Group are ready to help you fight back and get the money you are entitled to following a side-impact collision with a negligent truck driver.
+The skilled team of truck accident lawyers at Chris Hudson Law Group is ready to help you fight back and get the money you are entitled to following a side-impact collision with a negligent truck driver.

 Our legal team is dedicated to helping you get the money you need to pay for your medical expenses, property damage, and time missed from work.
-If you are tired of being bullied by a big trucking company, give us a call today at (706) 690-4613.
+If you are tired of being bullied by a big trucking company, give us a call today at (706) 690-4613 or fill in our contact request form.
 We offer a free initial consultation where we can review your potential case and get you moving in the right direction.
-Call now.